unnati2000/unnati2000/README.md

-# Hi there 👋, my name is Unnati Bamania
+# Hi 🙏, my name is Unnati Bamania

-## I am a MERN stack web developer
+I'm a budding engineer specializing in Computer Science 👩‍💻 and also a full-stack web developer with hands-on experience in the MERN stack.

 ![](https://i.imgur.com/AISkwEs.png)